-Conditional use permits generally include conditions, and those conditions can include renewable energy or zero net energy design, but only if the conditions are clearly given preference in policy or plan.
-Moreover, the community should note the desired solar conditions (solarready construction, incorporation of rooftop solar, zero-net-energy design) in both policy and in the CUP section of the ordinance.
+Conditional use permits generally include conditions, and those conditions can include renewable energy or zero net energy design, but only if the conditions are clearly given preference in adopted policy or plans.
 Explicit reference to climate or energy independence goals in the ordinance and explicit preference for such conditions will set a foundation for including such conditions in the permit.